sergeyk/rayleigh/doc/intro.rst

     python rayleigh/client/app.py

 You should now be able to access the running website at http://127.0.0.1:5000/

+You can download more pickled SearchableImageCollections from https://s3.amazonaws.com/rayleigh/.

 To construct your own dataset from scratch, run ::